Nazi racial theories: Highest Aryans: Germanic and Nordic

 After the Nuremberg Laws (Law for the Protection of German Blood and German Honour and The Reich Citizenship Law) were passed in September 1935, Nazi Party lawyer and State Secretary in the Reich Interior Ministry Wilhelm Stuckart defined "related blood" (artverwandtes Blut) as:

 So, when we speak of related blood, we mean the blood of those races that are determinative for the blood of the peoples who since time immemorial have a closed settlement area in Europe.
 Therefore, the members of the European peoples as well as their pure descendants in other parts of the world are essentially of related blood.
 However, one has to exclude the foreign-blooded, who can be found among every European people, such as the Jews and the human beings with a Negroid blood-impact.

 Dr. Ernst Brandis, a legal bureaucrat, who made an official comment about the Law for the Protection of German Blood and German Honour and the Law for the Protection of the Hereditary Health of the German people on 18 October 1935, defined "German blood" as:

 The German people is no unitary race, rather it is composed of members of different races (of the Nordic, Phalian, Dinaric, Alpine, Mediterranean, East-Elbian race) and mixtures between these.
 The blood of all these races and their mixtures, which thus is found in the German people, represents 'German blood'.

 Frick on 3 January 1936 commented about the Nuremberg Laws and defined "related blood" as:

 Since German blood is a prerequisite for Reich citizenship, no Jew can become a Reich citizen.
 But the same applies to the members of other races whose blood is not related to German blood, e.g. for Gypsies and Negroes.
 According to § 6 of the first implementation regulation for the Blood Protection Act, a marriage should not be contracted if offspring endangering the purity of German blood is to be expected from it.
 This provision prevents marriages between people of German blood and such persons who do not have any Jewish blood, but are otherwise of alien blood.
-The alien breeds in Europe include the Jews regularly only the gypsies.
+The alien breeds in Europe, apart from the Jews, normally only includes the gypsies.

 Stuckart and Hans Globke in 1936 published the Civil Rights and the Natural Inequality of Man and wrote about the Nuremberg Laws and Reich citizenship: